top of page

 < Back New LAA Inspector - Steve Hodge 4 Apr 2024 The LAA is pleased to welcome Steve Hodge as a new LAA Inspector.
 Steve came to an Assessment Day at LAA HQ at the start of March.
 Steve has been part of the aviation trade since 1997, when he joined Arrow Aviation Services as a trainee.
 He pretty much learnt his entire trade there and was very fortunate to have worked with a wide variety of components from engines and propellers, to wheels and brakes, with a lot of vintage aviation thrown in too.
 His is now as Owner and Accountable Manager of his own company, SOAR Aviation, a CAA Part 145 approved facility.
 He continues to provide the aviation industry with what he hopes is thought of as an honest, reliable, friendly and cost-effective service.
 He has always been involved with the LAA and enjoys serving the LAA community.
 Next Previous

-< Back LAA Rally Camping Permits on Sale!
-30 May 2025 Camping passes, which cover the duration of your stay, are available to purchase in advance at a cost of £55 or upon arrival, at a cost of £65.
-Camping permits are available now via our online shop.
+< Back Advanced LAA Rally Camping Permits - Now closed.
+Camping permits can be bought onsite.
+17 Aug 2025 Camping passes, which cover the duration of your stay, are available to purchase on arrival at a cost of £65.
 Camping facilities, providing basic amenities, including hot showers will be available on site.
 There is ample ground for caravans and mobile homes.
 The campsite will be open from midday Thursday 28th August and close on Monday morning 1st September.
 Please note entry to the Rally Exhibition Site is charged separately.
 Prices are for the duration of your stay.
 On site catering and bar will be available in the Exhibition area during event opening hours and evening food, bar and entertainment will be provided by Leicestershire Aero Club in the evenings.
 Next Previous

 Light Aircraft Association Ltd, Turweston Aerodrome, Nr Brackley, Northamptonshire, NN13 5YD